ReCamDriving: LiDAR-Free Camera-Controlled Video Synthesis for Novel Trajectories: Experiments

 \textbf{{Implementation.}} We train \model on the proposed \dataset dataset in two stages.
 Each stage is conducted on 64 NVIDIA A100 GPUs for 6,000 steps, with a batch size of 1 and a learning rate of 1e-4.
 The total training takes approximately 3.5 days.
 The training resolution is set to 480 $\times$ 832, and each video consists of 121 frames.
 We initialize our model from the Wan2.1 text-to-video foundation model~\cite{wan}, with the text prompt set to an empty string by default.
 Specifically, the 3D VAE, rendering attention, cross attention, and FFN modules are initialized from Wan2.1, while the camera encoder and self-attention layers are initialized from ReCamMaster~\cite{Recammaster}.

 \textbf{Evaluation Dataset and Metrics.} We select 20 scenes each from WOD~\cite{waymo} and NuScenes~\cite{nuscenes} for validation.
-We evaluate our method from three perspectives: (1) \emph{Visual Quality}: we use Imaging Quality (IQ)~\cite{Vbench} to assess fidelity and the average CLIP similarity of adjacent frames (CLIP-F) to measure temporal consistency.
-(2) \emph{Camera Accuracy}: Following CamCloneMaster~\cite{camclonemaster}, we adopt the state-of-the-art (SOTA) camera estimation method MegaSaM~\cite{megasam} to recover camera parameters from the generated videos, and evaluate accuracy using Rotation Error (RErr.) and Translation Error (TErr.).
+We evaluate our method from three perspectives: (1) \emph{Visual Quality}: We use Imaging Quality (IQ)~\cite{Vbench} to assess fidelity.
+For temporal consistency, we follow~\cite{worldscore} to measure the Temporal Consistency Error (TCE, lower is better) by computing the Average End-Point Error between consecutive frames via optical flow~\cite{SEA-RAFT}.
+Please refer to the supplementary material for further details.
+(2) \emph{Camera Accuracy}: Following CamCloneMaster~\cite{camclonemaster}, we adopt the state-of-the-art (SOTA) camera estimation method MegaSaM~\cite{megasam} to recover camera parameters from the generated videos, and evaluate accuracy using rotation and translation error.
 (3) \emph{View Consistency}: We compute the Fréchet Video Distance (FVD)~\cite{fvd} and Fréchet Image Distance (FID)~\cite{fid} between the source and generated video distributions, and further compute the frame-wise CLIP similarity (CLIP-V) to assess cross-view semantic consistency.

 \textbf{Baselines.} We compare \model against state-of-the-art novel trajectory synthesis methods~\cite{drivestudio,difix3d+,FreeVS,StreetCrafter}.
 DriveStudio~\cite{drivestudio} reconstructs 3DGS using a dynamic neural scene graph for novel-trajectory rendering.
-Difix3D+~\cite{difix3d+} follows the reconstruction–repair paradigm, using a single-step diffusion model to restore artifacted 3DGS renderings.
-In addition, FreeVS~\cite{FreeVS} and StreetCrafter~\cite{StreetCrafter} adopt a camera-controlled video generation approach, where the target trajectory is conditioned on colored LiDAR point projections to synthesize novel-trajectory videos.
+Difix3D+~\cite{difix3d+} follows the reconstruction–repair paradigm, using a single-step diffusion model to restore 3DGS renderings.
+In addition, FreeVS~\cite{FreeVS} and StreetCrafter~\cite{StreetCrafter} adopt a camera-controll video generation approach, where the target trajectory is conditioned on colored LiDAR point projections to synthesize novel-trajectory videos.